Frequently Asked Questions

 What training do peer support professionals go through?

-Peer Support Professionals have completed state and/or nationally recognized Peer Support Training Programs.
-In addition, Telehealth Recovery Network, as part of its Gold Standard of Care, provides ongoing training to Peer Support Professionals to ensure that their knowledge and skills level is at the highest level.
+Peer Recovery Professionals have completed state and/or nationally recognized Peer Support Training Programs.
+In addition, Telehealth Recovery Network, as part of its Gold Standard of Care, provides ongoing training to Peer Recovery Professionals to ensure that their knowledge and skills level is at the highest level.

 What types of Counselors are there?

 There are many types of therapists and counselors.
 Each have their own state requisites.